Centres of revolt

 Military reform

-To safeguard British rule, the ratio of British to Indian soldiers was increased.
-The army was reorganised so that it needed its British components to function effectively.
+To safeguard British rule, the ratio of European to Indian soldiers was increased.
+The army was also reorganised so that it needed its British components to function effectively.

 Indian soldiers were issued with a rifle that was inferior to that of their British counterparts and given limited logistical support.
-Control of artillery, crucial to the rising’s outcome, remained in British hands.
-In effect the sepoys became auxiliaries to British soldiers.
+Control of artillery - crucial to the rising’s outcome - remained in British hands.
+In effect, the Indian sepoys became auxiliaries to British soldiers.

-Recruitment also changed, with Punjabi Muslims, Sikhs, Gurkhas, Baluchis and Pathans replacing high-caste Hindus from the Ganges Valley - now distrusted due to their role in the mutiny.
-A more diverse army would be less likely to unite and rebel.
+There were also changes in recruitment.
+Punjabi Muslims, Sikhs, Gurkhas, Baluchis and Pathans replaced high-caste Hindus from the Ganges Valley, who were no longer trusted owing to their role in the rebellion.
+It was believed that a more diverse army would be less likely to unite and rebel.